LLM Reference

 DeepSeek R1 Lite vs Step 3.5 Flash

 DeepSeek R1 Lite (2024) and Step 3.5 Flash (2026) are frontier-tier reasoning models from DeepSeek and StepFun.
-DeepSeek R1 Lite ships a 128K-token context window, while Step 3.5 Flash ships a 256K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+DeepSeek R1 Lite ships a 128k-token context window, while Step 3.5 Flash ships a 256k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 Step 3.5 Flash is safer overall; choose DeepSeek R1 Lite when provider fit matters.